 It’s important to source native plants from local and regional suppliers.

-- Prairie Garden Seeds (Humboldt & Cochin, SK)
+- Prairie Garden Seeds (North Battleford & Cochin, SK).
+Sells seeds.

 Earlier in the growing season is the best time for planting plugs.
 However, you can plant into late August providing you can make sure to water the plants for at least four to six weeks after planting.

 Plant seeds in the late spring to early summer or late fall before freeze-up.